botofancalin/M5Stack-MultiApp-Advanced/README.md

 - WebRadio
   + Can play MP3 streams
   + Web Radio streams are stored on SD Card on "RadioStations.txt" file
+  + Support theoretically unlimited station list
+  The stations must be defined on separate lines as follow: "StationName=StationLink;"
 - WebServer with web based SD File manager that support
   + List SD Folders
   + Create Folder